LordUnicorn31/AI/README.md

 # AI
-This is a repository of Jordi Bach's and jordi Espriu's AI project for CITM.
+This is a repository of Jordi Bach's and jordi Espriu's project for AI subject for CITM